Enroll in any bachelor’s program, and get a new laptop pre-loaded

 125+ years of quality higher education

-Strayer University is proud to be certified or accredited by five respected organizations, including the same accrediting agency as institutions such as Georgetown, Johns Hopkins, Drexel, and Seton Hall.
+Strayer University is proud to be certified or accredited by five respected organizations, including the Middle States Commission on Higher Education—the same accrediting agency used by Georgetown, Johns Hopkins, Drexel, and Seton Hall.

 Fill out this form to get started